Juhannuspukki/pollex-web/content/intro.md

 title = "Join Pollex!"
 +++

-Become a member of the local biomedical engineering community and kickstart your career!
+Let's kickstart your career and boost your studies together!